rslnk/resume/README.md

 ##### Is your team solving the right challenge? ⛵

-User Experience and Strategic Design consultant (ex [Circ](https://www.linkedin.com/company/wecirc), ex [Quandoo](https://www.linkedin.com/company/quandoo/)) who helps organizations innovate by employing user-centric design methods and bridging business, technology, and design.
+Experience designer and strategic design consultant (ex [Circ](https://www.linkedin.com/company/wecirc), ex [Quandoo](https://www.linkedin.com/company/quandoo/)).
+I help organizations innovate by employing user-centric design methods and bridging business, technology, and design.

 > Ruslan helps teams focus on the right problems so they can build better products and scale the business faster. – [Gonzalo Arenas](https://www.linkedin.com/in/gonzaloarenas/), Head of Global Operations at Circ